 Autism Berkshire also provides training to professionals to raise awareness of autism and issues associated with autism.

-The charity issues the Berkshire Autism Alert Card and manages the scheme on behalf of the alert card working group.
+The charity issues the Berkshire Autism Alert Card.

 For more information contact Autism Berkshire: